Sable Alley

 • We allow a maximum of seven guests per vehicle and only three vehicles are allowed at any sighting meaning there’s not an overcrowded game drive in sight.

-• There’s an exciting range of activities to get stuck into, including day and evening game drives, mokoro (dugout canoe) excursions (when water levels permit), game walks, viewing hides, and more.
+• There’s an exciting range of activities to get stuck into, including day and evening game drives, mokoro (dugout canoe) excursions (when water levels permit), game walks (seasonal), viewing hides, and more.

 We recommend booking Sable Alley as part of a complete Natural Selection safari, but if you want to book it separately or just check availability, click here to select dates and book.